Lancaster Maritime Museum

 It was opened in 1985 and has won many awards.
 The former Custom House of 1764, designed by Richard Gillow, contains displays on the history of the Port of Lancaster and the local fishing industry, with a gallery for exhibitions.

-In the adjacent warehouse are displays on the Lancaster Canal and the ecology of Morecambe Bay.
+In the adjacent warehouse is a 15 minute video on the area’s maritime history, alongside displays on the Lancaster Canal and the history of travel across the sands of Morecambe Bay.

 Admission